I love yarn and I love working with yarn. I especially love crochet and Tunisian crochet.

 If you are interested in my colour placements, I have already listed them here for part 1 of the Cal.
 The rest, including my yarn amounts, will follow next week when I am hopefully finished with the blanket.

 YAY!
-It took a while because of all my doubts about the colours and the colour placements … But finally … all 12 squares are done!
-All tails worked away and all squares are blocked.
+It took a while because I spent so much time thinking about the colours and how to arrange them … But finally … all 12 squares are finished!
+All tails are worked away and all squares are blocked.

-These are the three that have been missing in my collection so far.
+These are the last three squares that were missing from my collection.

 Lauren Rose